MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/secure-app-with-ldap.md

 }
 ```

 The last field `Rights override` is useful when you want erase the rights of an user with only specific rights.

-The rights override field is the last to be applied on the user rights.
+This field is the last to be applied on the user rights.

-To resume, when Johnny connects to Otoroshi, he receives the rights to read only on the default Organization (from `Mapping group filter`), then he is promote to administrator role (from `Additional rights group`) and finally his rights are reset with the last field `Rights override` to the read rights.
+To resume, when Johnny connects to Otoroshi, he receives the rights to only read  the default Organization (from **Mapping group filter**), then he is promote to administrator role (from **Additional rights group**) and finally his rights are reset with the last field **Rights override** to the read rights.

 ```json
 {